The presidential system differs from the parliamentary sy...

 The salient distinction between the two classes of systems is that, in a presidential system, executive power is constitutionally vested in a single individual (i.e., the president) for a limited number of years, whereas, in a parliamentary system, executive power is vested in the legislature (i.e., parliament, which chooses a prime minister)

-Which of the following does not affect delimitation of constituencies? ...
+Which of the following is a means of establishing representative government ...

-A feature of rigid constitution is that it requires ...
+A non-permanent feature of a state is ...